Raskiller503/Thermal-comfort-tool-/README.md

 # Introduction
-PMV calculation is very complex due to it itneary and time consuming.
-In this part, we proposed one method could calculate it in real-time.
+Since PMV calculation is complex due to it itneary and time consuming we proposed one method could calculate it in real-time.

 # PMV Calculation Algorithm